skulltech/GSOC-proposals/proposal.md

 1. Updating the database schema.
 2. Designing and creating the pipeline for importing and inserting data into the DB.
 3. Identifying data sources and writing the importer for those sources.
-4. Making a web interface for users to review conflicts.
+4. (if time permits) Making a web interface for users to review conflicts.

 ### Updating the database schema